Can Stress Cause Swollen Lymph Nodes?

 What are lymph nodes?

 Lymph nodes are small organs located throughout the body and are part of the immune system.
-They can help to defend the body against illness and disease by filtering out harmful substances and supporting your overall immune responses.
+They can help to defend the body against illness and disease by filtering out harmful substances and supporting your overall immune system responses.
 According to the Cleveland Clinic, everyone has hundreds of lymph nodes throughout their body, but the most well-known are in the neck, armpits, and groin.
 Lymph nodes often store white blood cells, which can fight off harmful bacteria to keep the body healthy and safe from many common illnesses.

 Exploring the physiology: Lymph nodes and your immune response